Full name Timothy Duncan Groenewald

 |List A debut||Warwickshire v Scotland at Birmingham, Apr 30, 2006 scorecard|

 |Last List A||Essex v Somerset at Chelmsford, May 25, 2018 scorecard|

 |T20s debut||Warwickshire v Northamptonshire at Birmingham, Jul 10, 2006 scorecard|

 |Last T20s||Nottinghamshire v Somerset at Nottingham, Aug 24, 2017 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Though he was born in South Africa - and went to the same school as Kevin Pietersen - Tim Groenewald has been able to play county cricket as a local player thanks to his English mother and has earned a reputation as a reliable right-arm seamer and a hard-hitting lower-order batsman.
+Tim Groenewald was born in South Africa - and went to the same school as Kevin Pietersen - and has been able to play county cricket as a local player thanks to his English mother.
+He has earned a reputation as a reliable right-arm seamer and a hard-hitting lower-order batsman.

 The move proved a fruitful one, as he topped the county's first-class bowling averages in 2009, taking 34 wickets at 27.08 with a career-best of 6 for 50 against Surrey at Whitgift School - one of two six-wicket hauls.
 He was subsequently the leader of the Derbyshire seam attack, averaging around 40 first-class wickets a season.
 He picked up 42 wickets at 25.85 during Derbyshire's successful promotion winning campaign in 2012 and led the attack in the First Division, returning 45 wickets at 31.50 apiece.